PradyumnaKumarMirdha/CompTIA-Network-Plus/README.md

 > The IDF connetion are goes through the walls to the workstation.

-**When installing cables in a building there are requirements are to be mee**
+**When installing cables in a building there are requirements are to be meet.**

+### Plenum Vs PVC

+**`PVC:`**

+- Ployvinyl-chloride Cabling.
+Normal, standard cable.
+Inexpensive and easy to work with.
+- When PVC burns it allows fire to travel through the cable and lets off noxious fumes.

+**`Plenum Cable: `**

+- Used in Air Handling Spaces and HVAC area in buildings to meet Fire Code requirements.
+- More expesive than PVC.